linux-micro/python-tkgeom/README.md

 Will be prepared.
 For now, some explanation is in the source files:
 - tkabtgeom.py is the library, but it contains also a main for interactive mode
 - tkabtgeom-test.py is an example program that imports the library.
 It is crowded with used and commented-out code, but shows quite a few things.

+## See also
+[FreeSimpleGUI](https://github.com/spyoungtech/FreeSimpleGUI) has similar aims, is much more complete and powerful, of course with the cost of more complexity.